We found 7 neurologists who accept Blue Advantage Gold HMO 014 near Spring, TX.

 Clinical interests: Electroencephalography, Stroke, Neurological Disorders, Electromyography, Seizure Disorders, Carpal ...
 (Read more)

-Dr. Lorenzo Lorente is a neurology (brain & spinal cord disease) specialist in Houston, TX and Kingwood, TX.
-Patient reviews placed Dr. Lorente at an average of 3.0 stars out of 5.
+Dr. Lorenzo Lorente works as a neurologist.
+He is rated 3.0 stars out of 5 by his patients.
 Clinical interests for Dr. Lorente include parkinson's disease, headache, and electromyography (EMG).
-He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-He graduated from the University of Valencia Faculty of Medicine and then he performed his residency at a hospital affiliated with West Virginia University.
-In addition to English, Dr. Lorente speaks Spanish.
-He is affiliated with Houston Northwest Medical Center.
+He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Before completing his residency at a hospital affiliated with West Virginia University, Dr. Lorente attended medical school at the University of Valencia Faculty of Medicine.
+He is conversant in Spanish.
+He is professionally affiliated with Houston Northwest Medical Center.

 Clinical interests: Electroencephalography, Headache, Electromyography, Parkinson's Disease